gwendall/meteor-remote-ddp/README.md

 TO DO
 -----
 - Implement patch for OAUTH login (right now, accounts-facebook, accounts-twitter, etc point to client's server by default)
+- Maybe monkey-patch Mongo.Collection so that it automatically picks the new Meteor.connection